jifox/nautobot-secrets-reader/README.md

 # Python Module Nautobot-Secrets-Reader

+**Work in Progress: Currently only Delinea/Thycothic Secret Server Access is imlemented.**

 ### Nautobot Secrets Python Modul

 **Nautobot** allows the definition of **Secrets Groups** which contain a list of secrets used to access devices, etc. For security reasons, Nautobot generally does not store sensitive secrets (device access credentials, systems-integration API tokens, etc.) in its own database.